 Weathering.
 I felt it overdone too strong.
 But the fighting vehicle in the mud of Russian front was dirtier.
-And another thing, it is an open top vehicle, and cleaning time is almost nothing if a battle begins.
+And another thing, it is an open-top vehicle, and cleaning time is almost nothing if a battle begins.

-I watched “Lebanon” which is Israeli movie before, maybe the subject is tank operation inside the tank of Centurion.
+I watched “Lebanon” which is an Israeli movie before, maybe the subject is tank operation inside the tank of Centurion.
 Anyway, it was terribly dirty, contaminated by mud and filthy matter on the floor.
 I don’t know it’s real or fiction, this photo is cleaner than that.
-I wonder the inside remain the car like museum display, difficult point.
+I wonder the inside remains the car like museum display, difficult point.

 It is during the caterpillar tread assembling.
 This process was indicated after attaching a fender in the instruction manual, I decided firstly to wind the caterpillar up where the gap between the fender and guide wheels so small.

 When the natural slack of the caterpillar treads good appears, I am glad.
-It is hard to cut off all the parts one by one, unlike magic track of Dragon models, but is easy to wind up without the skewness, mold is sharp and good looking.
+It is hard to cut off all the parts one by one, unlike magic track of Dragon models but is easy to wind up without the skewness, mold is sharp and good looking.

 This sculptor is Mr. Hirano who is Japanese famous one.
 I like his figure, natural posing.
 They are a little smaller than Dragon Models figure that I often make.
 These Tristar figures are 49mm height so equal to 170cm.
 I think it’s shorter for a German soldier.
 If he is the Japanese soldier at this time, the height is matched.

-There is binoculars cap on the back of the neck through the strap.
+There are binoculars cap on the back of the neck through the strap.
 I’m not an authority of sculptor, but I would like to say these four figures are masterpiece even it’s a very old kit.

 By the way, it is an Italian front of the summer of 1944.
-This vehicle had rolls an active part in defense lines against allied forces such as the “Reinhard line” “Hitler line” “Gustav line” “Kaiser Line”.
+This vehicle had rolled an active part in defense lines against allied forces such as the “Reinhard line” “Hitler line” “Gustav line” “Kaiser Line”.